Data

 The Fossil Fuel Atlas’ data sets include:

-As well as data on fossil fuels, the Fossil Fuel Atlas also includes data sets on renewable energy potential.
-These will be continually updated and expanded to enable identification of clean energy solutions.
+As well as data on fossil fuels, the Fossil Fuel Atlas also includes data sets on wind and solar renewable energy potential.
+These will be continually updated and expanded to enable identification and build support for clean energy solutions.

 Social and Ecological Data